drifter1/compiler/README.md

 ./bin/compiler examples/simple_c_examples/example1.c
 ```

-The execution of the compiler prints out parsing debugging information in the terminal console and also creates debugging files (with *.out* extension).
+The execution of the compiler prints out parsing debugging information in the terminal console and also creates debugging files (with *.out* and *.json* extensions).

 ## Cleaning up the build files and binaries